When Jeremiah falls, they get up right away, go back to what he was doing, and try again. When Jasmine falls, they sit, cry, and refuse to try again.

 - Encourage social skills, such as making and playing with friends and participating in group activities

-- Maintain a daily routine such as bedtime hugs and stories
+- Maintain a daily routine, such as bedtime hugs and stories

 - Support a child’s ability to learn and use their imagination